Best Student Credit Cards of October 2024

 When you’re getting started with your first credit card, it can be challenging to understand how to grow your credit limit and get on a good path toward growing your credit score and establishing your credit history.
 Petal 2 Visa Credit Card can make the process clear.

-With no annual, foreign transaction fees and 1.5% cashback on everyday purchases, it’s a great way to establish and grow your credit.
+With no annual, no foreign transaction fees and 1.5% cashback on everyday purchases, this Visa card is a great way to establish and grow your credit.

-Why We Love It: The clear path toward increasing your credit line is a nice perk for those preparing for what comes after they complete their education.
+Why We Picked It: The clear path toward increasing your line of credit is a nice perk for those preparing for what comes after they complete their education.
 The flexible notification settings can help new cardholders monitor their transactions and stay updated on payments.

 What Is a Student Credit Card?